 An undeniable benefit of a dedicated SEO team is that you can take more control than project-based outsourcing and manage SEO processes alongside the latest trends.
 You will be able to manage your team more transparently.

 For example, in 2019, Google’s new BERT algorithm turned a lot of heads as SEO professionals learned that to convert users, the content has to be developed in line with user intent rather than keyword strings.

 A dedicated SEO team working in line with a defined digital marketing strategy can work wonders for you.
-In fact, 66% of content marketers rely on such strategies, with 86% of them led or managed by a dedicated team or person.
-With a defined strategy carried out by a dedicated team, your organization can control how well it adapts to new trends of the market.
+In fact, 66% of content marketers rely on such strategies, with 86% of them led or managed by a dedicated remote team or person.
+With a defined strategy carried out by a dedicated remote team, your organization can control how well it adapts to new trends of the market.

 3. Define the Right Team Structure

 While deciding how SEO should fit into your company, the way to go is ‘made to order.‘

 With the control process in your hands, you can define your ideal SEO team structure that builds on the following:

 - Have separate teams for product and service.

 - Content should be a team of its own.